Tahrir Institute for Middle East Policy

+The Tahrir Institute for Middle East Policy (TIMEP) is a think tank based in Washington, D.C., United States focused on democratization processes in the Middle East.
+It is known for researching and publishing reports on Egypt's security situation.

 Projects

 Legislation Tracker

 TIMEP's Legislation Tracker offers a comprehensive database of the decrees and laws passed under sole presidential authority, presented in an interactive timeline format.
 All laws and decrees are also topically cataloged with commentary on the constitutional context in which such legislation exists.

 Egypt Security Watch

 The Egypt Security Watch project offers original content on the security situation in Egypt as a whole.
 The project components consist of: